top of page

 • Location: Fort Worth, Texas.

-• Institution Type: Public; 2-year.
+• Institution Type: Public; two year.

-• Delivery: Online, hybrid, campus; NC-SARA.
+• Delivery: Online, hybrid, campus; NC SARA.

 • Accreditation: SACSCOC; CAHIIM (HIT).